Raceway Venray: Illegality

 The racetrack was never included in the land-use planning but the municipality allowed the circuit to operate in order to prevent motorcyclists taking to the woods and causing more nuisance.
 Since 1993 the track lied within the "Ecologische Hoofdstrucuur", a network of nature reserves with restrictions on what could be done inside them, was implemented by the Dutch Government and the provinces, leading to the circuit not only operating without a license but also in an area where it could never be allowed to.
-During an inspection by the Ministry of Housing, Spatial Planning and the Environment the commission decided that the track had to seize its activities.
+During an inspection by the Ministry of Housing, Spatial Planning and the Environment the commission decided that the track had to cease its activities.
 The council of the local province decided that a replacement venue had to be found before the track would be closed.
 It was decided that a new venue had to be found before 2006 or a fine of €200,000 would be imposed.
 Three new venues were proposed, these were all declined.
 In January 2006, however, the King's Commissioner Léon Frissen allowed the track to continue activities for six months.
 The case in which various ecological societies demanding the local government to close the racetrack even went to court.
 The track was closed by the court in 2008.
 Two races were allowed to be run on the illegal race track.
 This caused a stir in local politics, both races were eventually canceled.
 In March 2008 Maessen built an oval track near the town of Oirlo without permission of the municipality.
 The entrepreneur Maessen was ordered to demolish the track within one week, an order which he obeyed.
 An illegal, unorganized, kart race was held on March 16.
 This caused further political unrest, especially from the SP.
 After the incident the council of the municipality decided to close of the old track with containers.
 The track was demolished in November 2008.